 Yes, students are assigned a Critical Therapy clinical supervisor and are required to meet for weekly individual supervision.
 Clinical supervision is highly relational, focusing on countertransference and the parallel process.
 For the first year of training, the cost of supervision is included in the overall program tuition, with no additional fees.
 After the first year, supervision costs are separate from program tuition, since the number of supervision hours will be based on individual patient caseloads.
 CTI’s supervised clinical work and supervision hours can also be counted toward LCSW requirements.

-Students will have the opportunity to start working with patients in the Spring semester of the first year.
+Students will have the opportunity to start working with patients in the Summer semester of the first year.
 Patient referrals are reviewed and assigned in collaboration with clinical supervisors; and students will be required to work with patients from a range of income levels.
 We believe that quality mental health services, including psychotherapy, should not be dictated by the market.
 Therefore, patient fees are based on a sliding scale fee model that considers a patient’s income and access to resources.

 Students keep 100% of patient fees.
 This is intentional so that students’ work is paid in full and they have a chance to offset the costs of the training program through.